 It all starts with relationships.

-Do you know of any successful person or company who wasn’t trusted by their customers?
+Do you know of any successful person or company who isn’t trusted by their customers?